So many possible introductions to this one:

 I often find odd performance issues all on my own, but sometimes they are given to me.
 So it was when I returned from vacation to find that I’d been CCed on an interesting looking bug.
 Vivaldi had reported “Unit test performance much worse on Win10 than Win7”. unit_tests were taking 618 seconds on Win10, but just 125 seconds on Win7.

 Update, April 23, 2019: Microsoft received the initial “anomaly” report on the 15th, the repro steps on the 21st, and announced a fix today.
 Quick work!
+The fix is in 1903 (back ported) and in 2004.
+I don’t know what other Windows 10 versions received the fix.

 By the time I looked at the bug it was suspected that CreateProcess running slowly was the problem.
 My first guess was that the problem was UserCrit lock contention caused by creating and destroying default GDI objects.
 Windows 10 made these operations far more expensive, I’d already written four blog posts about the issues that this causes, and it fit the symptoms adequately well.